kuriwaki/ddi/README.md

-d.d.i.
-(Data Defect Index) for non i.i.d.
-Samples
+ddi: The Data Defect Index for Samples that May not be iid
 ================

 <!-- badges: start -->